zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-modeling.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/Program.ts", "section": "data#createDataContext"}
+{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/Program.ts", "section": "data#createDataContext"}

 There is a single `DataContext` class per area.
 That class is named `<AreaName>Area.ts`, as in the code located at  `<dir>\Client\V1\MasterDetail\MasterDetailArea.ts` and in the following example.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailArea.ts", "section": "data#dataContextMembers"}
+{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailArea.ts", "section": "data#dataContextMembers"}